mozilla/ichnaea/docs/testing.rst

     bin/tox -e=py{34} TESTS=ichnaea.tests.test_util

 Since the project relies on a number of non-Python dependencies, each tox environment is created from a full copy of the git repo.
-The ease testing the `ichnaea` code package is then removed from inside each tox environment and finally `bin/install -e ichnaea /path/to/parent/repo` called.
+To ease testing the `ichnaea` code package is then removed from inside each tox environment and finally `bin/install -e ichnaea /path/to/parent/repo` is called.
 This means the code inside the top-level `ichnaea` code package is actually used from inside each tox environment.

 If you set a pdb breakpoint in the normal main code, you'll thus get an easy way to have a pdb inside each tox environment.

+One caveat is that this leads to the Cython based geocalc.so file to be recompiled with the last Python version you used for tox.
+You may need to run `make` again to recreate based on the Python version of the non-tox environment.